These passengers are allowed to enter:

 Arriving people must:

 - complete a “Declaracion Jurada Electronica para el ingreso al Territorio Nacional” available here;

 - have health insurance covering any COVID-19 expenses.
 This doesn’t apply to citizens and residents of Argentina;

 - do a COVID-19 antigen test upon arrival at their own expense;

-- undergo a quarantine.
+- undergo a quarantine for 7 days.

 Arriving people must have a medical certificate with a negative COVID-19 PCR test result of a test taken not more than 72 hours before departure from the first embarkation point.

 - holders of a medical certificate with a positive COVID-19 test result issued not more than 90 days before arrival and proof of medical discharge issued not less than 10 days after the positive test;

 - holders of a medical certificate issued not more than 72 hours before departure stating lack of COVID-19 symptoms if PCR tests are not available at the country of departure.
 They are subject to a COVID-19 test upon arrival.